Jeff Van Gundy: Broadcasting career

-Following his firing from the Houston Rockets in 2007, Van Gundy was a guest analyst for ESPN's broadcast of the Phoenix Suns-San Antonio Spurs game in San Antonio, Texas, and he has since been a regular broadcast member for ESPN.
-He now calls games as a color commentator with play-by-play announcer Mike Breen and Mark Jackson, including the NBA Finals.
+Following his firing from the Houston Rockets in 2007, Van Gundy was a guest analyst for ESPN's broadcast of the Phoenix Suns–San Antonio Spurs game in San Antonio, Texas.
+Soon after, he became a regular broadcast member for ESPN.

-Life outside basketball

-Jeff Van Gundy was an executive board member of Pro-Vision Academy, a charter school and non-profit organization in Houston, that provides educational, job-training, and mentoring services to boys and girls aged 10–18.
+He called games as a color commentator with play-by-play announcer Mike Breen and Mark Jackson, including the NBA Finals 15 times.
+He missed Game 1 of the 2022 NBA Finals due to COVID-19 protocols, leaving behind Mark Jones, Mark Jackson, and Lisa Salters.

+In June 2023, Van Gundy was let go by ESPN amid a wave of layoffs at the network.

+Personal life

-Van Gundy's older brother is Stan Van Gundy.
+Van Gundy's older brother is Stan Van Gundy, who is a former head coach of the NBA's Miami Heat, Orlando Magic, New Orleans Pelicans, and Detroit Pistons.

-On May 8, 2011, Van Gundy received an honorary degree of Doctor of Humane Letters, from his alma mater, Nazareth College, during the college's 84th Annual Commencement Ceremony.
+On May 8, 2011, Van Gundy received an honorary degree of Doctor of Humane Letters, from his alma mater, Nazareth University, during the college's 84th Annual Commencement Ceremony.